Share

 Statement of equity – This financial statement shows the changes in owners’ equity over a financial period.

-2. The notes to financial statement
+2. Notes to financial statement

 While recording and classifying the above mentioned financial statements in the books of accounts, the accountants have to maintain various notes to separately show the working.
-These notes comprise of adjustments such as depreciation, interest, dividends, prepaid expenses, accrued income, etc.
+These notes comprise adjustments such as depreciation, interest, dividends, prepaid expenses, accrued income, etc.

 3. The quarterly and annual reports of a company

 These types of reports are usually prepared in the case of listed companies.
-These reports comprise of the financial statements and their notes to accounts.
+These reports comprise the financial statements and their notes to accounts.

 4. Prospectus